 - Last updated:

 Whatever your skill level you can make the most of the Sunshine Coast's many cycling routes.
-Cycling is permitted on all off-road pathways unless signed otherwise.
-You are not permitted to cycle on the Sunshine Motorway and sections of the Bruce Highway.
+The more you practice, the better you'll get and the more comfortable you will feel in the saddle.
+Even a short ride to the shops can be enjoyable!
 If you are new to cycling or not a confident rider then we recommend you use our extensive off-road pathway network to get around.
+Remember, cycling is permitted on all off-road pathways unless sign posted otherwise.
+Cycling is not permitted on the Sunshine Motorway and sections of the Bruce Highway.

-Choose the right bike.
+Choosing the right bike for you and maintaining your bicycle is very important.
 The best bike for you will depend on the type of riding you plan to do.
-Casual or social riding, commuting, riding for fitness, mountain biking and competitive cycling each have their own equipment needs.
-Your bike shop can help you choose the best bike for what you want to do and the correct bike size so you can handle your bike safely.
+Your bike shop can help you choose the best bike for the type of cycling you want to do and the correct bike size so you can handle your bike safely.
 It's important that you make sure your seat height is set correctly and you are comfortable in your riding position to maintain proper control.

 - your brakes are working